perossing/C--.NET-projects/README.md

-# TechAcademy-CSharp-Lessons
+# C Sharp Projects

-mostly from Developer University video tutorials w/ Bob Tabor :b
+*most projects in this repository are based on lessons from Developer University video series w/ Bob Tabor*

-Unless otherwise noted, all challenges completed without viewing solutions videos, often with additional enhancements.
+- Projects were completed on my own before viewing solutions videos, unless otherwise noted.
-Occassional minor revisions made after viewing solutions videos.
+- Occassional minor revisions were made after viewing solutions videos.
+- Additional functionality and enhancements were added to many projects in addition to original project specs

-See additional "NOTES" text files in separate project folders for additional information about
+- See additional "NOTES" text files in project folders for project details